girl on laptop in bed

 Lacking clarity in a hybrid work environment

-A mistake businesses often make when adopting a hybrid work model is skipping the creation of clear guidelines and team expectations.
-This results in the team being unsure about what they are supposed to and are permitted to do regarding scheduling and collaborating, for example.
+Skipping the creation of clear guidelines can have significant consequences when adopting a hybrid work policy.
+This results in a team being unsure about what they are supposed to and are permitted to do regarding scheduling and collaborating, for example.
 Do they have to stick to their working hours like in the office, or is flexitime allowed?
 Should they be on Slack continuously, or can they check messages only from time to time throughout the day?
+Can they truly come to the office whenever they want, or will it impact their career development?
+All these questions must have crystal-clear answers.

 Drawing a clear boundary between professional and personal lives

 When working from home, doing other tasks, such as putting laundry on before starting the day, is tempting.
-Multitasking might make you believe you are being more efficient, but it has the opposite effect.
-A few minutes later, we hear the “bip, bip, bip” indicating the washing machine is done and our clothes need to be hung on the rack.
-Meanwhile, we don’t do our job as efficiently as we can because we keep being distracted.
+Multitasking might make your staff believe they are being more efficient, but it has the opposite effect.
+A few minutes later, they hear the “bip, bip, bip,” indicating the washing machine is done and their clothes must be hung on the rack.
+Meanwhile, they don’t do their job as efficiently because they are distracted.
 Remote work is great.
-Yet, it can sometimes be challenging to set barriers between private and professional tasks, especially without a dedicated workspace at home.
+Yet, setting barriers between private and professional tasks can sometimes be challenging, especially without a dedicated workspace at home.
+But the same goes the other way around.
+Checking e-mails or working late on a project can be more tempting when working from home.

 Interacting and building relationships with colleagues

-The rise of remote work has forced everyone to learn how to interact differently and, most importantly, virtually.
-But virtual often means less spontaneous or personal.
-It’s easy and natural to stop for a little chat when you pass by a colleague in the office corridor before heading back to your tasks.
-For hybrid staff who aren’t on-site at the same time, it gets more challenging.
+The rise of remote work has forced everyone to learn how to interact differently.
+Virtuality often means less spontaneous or personal interactions.
+It’s easy and natural to stop for a little chat when you pass by a colleague in the office corridor before returning to your tasks.
+It gets more challenging for hybrid team members who aren’t on-site at the same time.
 This is why “87% of employees believe working in the office is important for collaborating and building relationships with team members”1.
-As Mathew, who works for a large payroll company in New Jersey, said in an interview for Vox: “If I go into the office and there are people but none of them are on my team, I don’t gain anything besides a commute.”
-2

 Collaborating efficiently and seamlessly

-Do you provide your hybrid team with the right tools to “work from anywhere” as efficiently as on-site?
-Working from different places and times sometimes creates coordination issues if team members don’t have access to the resources and equipment they need.
-While remote workers are more productive than their colleagues on-site, if hybrid work is not implemented thoughtfully, they will be more stressed and less efficient.
+Does your hybrid team have access to the right tools to “work from anywhere” as efficiently as on-site?
+Working from different places and times can create coordination issues if team members don’t have access to the resources and equipment they need.
+While remote workers are more productive than their colleagues on-site, they will be more stressed and less efficient if hybrid work is not implemented thoughtfully.

 Isolation